Updated November 25, 2020.

 - Complete the Massachusetts Travel Form prior to arrival, unless you are visiting from a lower-risk state designated by the Department of Public Health.
-Currently, lower-risk states include New York, New Jersey, Maine, New Hampshire, Vermont, Rhode Island, Connecticut and Hawaii.
+As of September 13, lower-risk states include: Colorado, New Mexico, Washington, New York, New Jersey, Maine, New Hampshire, Vermont and Connecticut.

 - Quarantine for 14 days or produce a negative COVID-19 test result that has been administered up to 72-hours prior to your arrival in Massachusetts.